 5-7/8 cups (700 g) bread flour

 12:15 pm Autolyse (rest) for 45 minutes.
 [An autolyse is the gentle mixing of the flour and water in a bread recipe, followed by a 20 to 60 minute rest period.
 After the rest, the remaining ingredients are added and the folding process begins.
 This simple pause allows for some rather magical changes to occur in your bread dough.]
+You’ll want to cover the bowl loosely with a tea towel for this stage.

 1 pm Sprinkle 20 grams (3-1/2 tsp) Diamond Crystal kosher salt over dough.
 Pinch it into the dough to drive salt in (if using regular table salt, use 3 tsp).